20 Dec Registered Agent and Annual Report FAQs

 - For Corporations and Nonprofits, is it required that I have an annual Director or Shareholder meeting each year?

 Yes, under Maine law both corporations and nonprofits are legally required to hold an annual meeting of directors or shareholders (as the case may be) with written minutes recorded.
 This is separate from your annual report filing.
-We can help record minutes of your annual meeting.
+We can help record minutes of your annual meeting, or you can do those on your own.

 - For non-profits, how many board members should I have?